How To Simplify Payroll For Construction Industry In 2026?

 1. Relying on Manual Processes

-Manual payroll could be more efficient and prone to errors.
+Manual payroll could be more inefficient and prone to errors.
 It’s worth mentioning that switching to digital time tracking and payroll software will ensure accuracy, improve efficiency, and integrate with job costing tools to scale your business.

 2. Neglecting Overtime Pay